THEOplayer/documentation/faq/13-how-to-do-error-handling.md

-# How to do error handling?
+# How to do error handling

 Error handling comes in different sizes and shapes due to different needs: